Judge won't release videos of deputies shooting Black man - WTMJ

 However, the judge did order authorities to allow Brown’s family to privately view five videos from body cameras and one from a dashboard camera within 10 days, with some portions blurred or redacted.
 Family members had previously been allowed to view only a 20-second clip from a single body camera.

 Judge Jeffery Foster said he believed the videos contained information that could harm the ongoing investigation or threaten the safety of people seen in the footage.
-He said the video must remain out of public view for at least 30 days.
+He said the video must remain out of public view for at least 30 days, but he would consider releasing it after that point it if investigations are complete.

 “The release at this time would create a serious threat to the fair, impartial and orderly administration of justice,” Foster said.